qza7849467chensh5/reflective-bind/README.md

 ## Using reflectiveBind manually

-Binding your function with `reflectiveBind` simply stores the original function, the context (thisArg), and the args on the bound function instance.
+Binding your function with `reflectiveBind` simply stores the original function, the context (thisArg), and the arguments as properties on the bound function instance.
 This allows you to check if two reflectively bound functions are equal.

 ```js
 import reflectiveBind, {reflectiveEqual} from "reflective-bind";